ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

   * _`key`: advanced use only; builds a custom key._
   * _`argsExpr`: advanced use only; builds a custom args object._

 * **`@computed`:** specifies a selection of fields required from other services to compute the value of this field.
-These assitional fields are only selected when the computed field is requested.
+These additional fields are only selected when the computed field is requested.
 Analogous to [computed field](/docs/stitch-type-merging#computed-fields) in merged type configuration.
 Computed field dependencies must be sent into the subservice using an [object key](#object-keys).

 #### Customizing names